ietf-wg-acme/acme/draft-ietf-acme-acme.md

    dNSName entries of SAN A and SAN B and no other entries.
    The comparison MUST be insensitive to case and ordering of names.

-It is RECOMMENDED that the ACME server validation TLS connections from multiple vantage points to reduce the risk of DNS hijacking attacks.
+It is RECOMMENDED that the server open multiple TLS connections from various network perspectives, in order to make MitM attacks harder.

 If all of the above verifications succeed, then the validation is successful.
 Otherwise, the validation fails.